drocheam/optrace/docs/source/usage/spectrum.rst

    spec = ot.LightSpectrum("Data", wls=wls, vals=vals)

-Note that ``wls`` needs to be monotonically increasing with the same step size and needs to be inside the visible range [380nm, 780nm].
+Note that :python:`wls` needs to be monotonically increasing with the same step size and needs to be inside the visible range [380nm, 780nm].

 **Histogram**